milenalilova/theOutdoorChronicles/README.md

 - **Settings** - for environment variables please use the Google Docs file provided with the survey
 - Read comments in the caller.py file, at manage.py level

-- Run caller.py file to cerate database records.
+- Run caller.py file to create database records, or create your own.
+Running this file is not essential for strting the project.
+It is a help tool to provide initial data.

 ## Features
 - **Explore Trails**: Explore detailed profiles of hiking trails and the wildlife associated with them, together with recorded user experiences, statistics, and photographs.